All Episodes Plain Text

 And yes, there are these cultural anxieties.

-It wasn't immigrants tearing down statues, it wasn't immigrants marching with torches.
+It wasn't immigrants tearing down statues.

-It wasn't immigrants closing down highways after the killing of George Floyd and carrying Black Lives Matter signs, for that matter, either.
+It wasn't immigrants closing down highways after the killing of George Floyd and carrying Black Lives Matter signs for that matter either.

-Ray Suarez, did you look at laws, immigration laws, that have come about in our U .S. history and what impact they have had on where we are today?
+Ray Suarez, did you look at laws, immigration laws, that have come about in our U.S. history and what impact they have had on where we are today?

-Well, you know, a lot of today's Americans who ...to dimly remember immigrant forebears and praise them for "doing it the right way" or "doing it the legal way" as a way to contrast them with today's immigrants.
+Well, you know, a lot of today's Americans who dimly remember immigrant forebears and praise them for quote-unquote doing it the right way or doing it the legal way as a way to contrast them with today's immigrants don't really grasp the fact that for much of American history, until 1924, there were virtually no rules.

 If you arrived, it was really easy to come into the United States.

-Today, immigration is far more complicated cumbersome expensive, Time consuming and a lengthy process that sends immigrants into a Byzantine maze of laws and requirements and documents and filings.
+Today, immigration is far more complicated, cumbersome, expensive, time-consuming, and a lengthy process that sends immigrants into a Byzantine maze of laws and requirements and documents and filings, something that would have driven the immigrants from 1890 crazy.

 It is a very different world.